willp240/antinullh/HOWTO.md

 For the 'true' Asimov dataset, these scans should all minimise at (1,0) (where the x axis is parameter value / nominal value) i.e., by changing a parameter, you can't produce a dataset more similar to the target dataset than by using the exact values used to produce the target dataset.
 For the other forms of Asimov dataset, most parameters will minimise close to 1, but probably not exactly.
 The event types with higher rates will be closer to 1 as changes in these will have a greater impact on the LLH, and the small fluctuations causing the differences between the PDFs and Asimov dataset will be smaller proportionally.

 There are two likelihood scan apps.
-The first, `grid_llhscan` initially loops over all parameters except the oscillation parameters.
+The first, `fixedosc_llhscan` initially loops over all parameters except the oscillation parameters.
 The oscillation parameters are not handed to the `OXO` `BinnedNLLH` object, and the reactor PDF is produced with the oscillation parameters at nominal values.
 After performing the LLH scan for all non-oscillation parameters, it rebuilds the reactor PDF for each of the 150 values for each oscillation parameter.
 For each of these, it rebuilds the dataset and hands this to the `BinnedNLLH` to compare to the Asimov dataset.
-This is because, for speed, sometimes we want to run fits where the oscillation is handled outside of `OXO` (see the grid fits below).
+This is because, for speed, sometimes we want to run fits where the oscillation is handled outside of `OXO` (see the fixed oscillation parameters fits below).
 This version of the likelihood scan is designed to be used for validating that fit.

-To run the grid LLH scan:
+To run the fixedosc LLH scan:

-> ./bin/grid_llhscan cfg/fit_config.ini cfg/event_config.ini cfg/pdf_config.ini cfg/syst_config.ini cfg/oscgrid.ini
+> ./bin/fixedosc_llhscan cfg/fit_config.ini cfg/event_config.ini cfg/pdf_config.ini cfg/syst_config.ini cfg/oscgrid.ini

 A root file `llh_scan.root` will be saved in the output directory specified in the fit config.
 In the file will be a plot of LLH vs parameter value for each parameter.